 The Percussion Suite is located on the third floor of the Old Fine Arts building and provides students with personal locker space and several sonically isolated rooms for practicing percussion instruments.
 Dr. John Hill gives lessons from his studio in the suite.

 The Computer Lab is located on the third floor of Price Doyle Fine Arts Center near the Band Room.
 This lab provides students with several iMacs and access to software such as Finale, which is required for certain courses.
 It also provides limited employment in the form of student worker positions.

 The Keyboard Lab is located on the second floor of the Old Fine Arts building (across from the Performing Arts Hall) and is the home to all functional keyboard instruction.
 In addition to the interconnected digital keyboard system, the lab also houses a new Yamaha C2.

 The Synthesis Lab is located on the second floor of the Old Fine Arts building in the Recording Services suite.
-Dr. Brian Ciach teaches electronic music and composition in this studio.
+Electronic music and composition is taught in this studio.

 The Mix Room for Recording Services is located on the second floor of the Old Fine Arts building right next to the Synthesis Lab in the R.S. suite.